Optimization on Weak Riemannian Manifolds: Introduction

 We then introduce two key classes - strong and robust Riemannian manifolds - focusing on the latter's construction and structural properties (Section~\ref{sec: Hesse mfds}), while proving simplifications for the former.
 Finally, Section~\ref{sec: computation} provides explicit formulas for Riemannian gradients and Hessians, complemented by numerical examples (Section ~\ref{sec: num exp}).

-\textbf{Acknowledgements} V.Z. was funded by the German research foundation (DFG – Projektnummer 448293816).
-V. Zalbertus thanks the mathematical institute at NTNU for the hospitality during a research stay while part of this work was conducted.
+\textbf{Acknowledgements} V.Z. was funded by the German research foundation (DFG – Projektnummer 448293816), she thanks the Department of mathematics at NTNU for the hospitality during a research stay while part of this work was conducted.